With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 I know if I saw Bigfoot I probably wouldn't tell anyone.
 Not because I'd be afraid of ridicule, but because it would infuriate me to try to explain myself to people who would just assume I was stupid or lying.
 I'd keep the encounter to myself.

-Is Bigfoot a fake?
-I have no idea.
-I like to think there is a real creature out there accounting for the sightings, the photos, the footprints, and the howls in the night.
+Is Bigfoot real?
+It seems unlikely, but I like to think there is a real creature out there accounting for the sightings, the photos, the footprints, and the howls in the night.
 I like to think there are still things about this world we don't know.

 What about you?
 Do you feel more comfortable dismissing Bigfoot as fake from a logical standpoint?
 Or, would you rather live in a world where it's possible a creature like Bigfoot could be real?